How to Monitor Brand Mentions in AI Search: Why It Matters and How to Get Started

 AI search monitoring is the practice of tracking when, how, and in what context AI-powered search engines mention your brand.
 And as McKinsey reports, AI search is rapidly becoming the new “front door to the internet,” which makes this an urgent priority.

-In this guide, we'll explain what AI search monitoring is, why it matters for your business, and the best ways to start tracking your brand mentions today — including a free, manual method anyone can use right now.
+In this guide, we’ll explain what AI search monitoring is, why it matters for your business, and the best ways to start AI visibility tracking today — including a free, manual method anyone can use right now.
+Whether you need a simple way to gauge your AI visibility or a full AI search visibility monitoring setup, we cover every approach from DIY to automated tools.

 What Is AI Search Monitoring?

-AI search monitoring means systematically tracking how AI-powered search engines reference your brand in their generated responses.
+AI search monitoring — also known as AI visibility tracking — means systematically tracking how AI-powered search engines reference your brand in their generated responses.
 This includes platforms like ChatGPT Search, Google AI Overviews (formerly SGE), Perplexity, Microsoft Copilot, and Gemini.
+The goal is to build a complete picture of your brand’s AI search visibility: where you appear, how you’re described, and how you compare to competitors.

 It’s fundamentally different from traditional brand monitoring.
 With tools like Google Alerts or Mention, you track when someone writes about your brand on a webpage, in a news article, or on social media.
 That’s still valuable, but it misses a critical new channel: AI-generated answers.